KGriego/NodeModuleTutorial/README.md

 So because I couldn't find a good tutorial online, yada yada yada yada, onto the code.

-Start by making a function, that can is like a class object.
+Start by making a function, that is like a class object.
 We'll call it Cookies because I can't think of anything else.
 We'll add a console so that we know we've called it.

 ```
 //index.ts